Review: Chicken Hot Topics, controversial husbandry practices by Jessica E. Lane

 Chicken Hot Topics begins by giving you the basics of housing, bedding, and diet and lays out the controversies that you’ll find in an internet search.
 What should you use for bedding?
 Should you use wood shavings, straw, sand, or even rice hulls?
 The book gives you the pros and cons of each method and sites scientific studies done on the efficiency of each kind of bedding.
 This is the genius of this book.
 From looking at the scientific research, the new chicken Mom can be confident that she is making the top choice, sorting through the various opinions of what’s best for her own backyard flock, in the particular climate and conditions that she lives in.

-The book isn’t a dry scholarly text book, though.
+The book isn’t a dry scholarly textbook, though.
 It’s ripe with emotion, as Jessica tackles some topics that we’d rather not look at – humane killing, and dispatching the aged hen.
-Jessica shares her personal view of these controversial subjects, but doesn’t tell you what to think.
-Since Jessica is a vegetarian, the fact that she doesn’t shame you if you aren’t, supports the overall tone of this book.
-Jessica offers her researched and ethical perspective but leaves the outcome in your capable hands, like a good mentor should.
+Jessica shares her personal view of these controversial subjects but doesn’t tell you what to think.
+Since Jessica is a vegetarian, the fact that she doesn’t shame you if you aren’t supporting the overall tone of this book.
+Jessica offers her researched and ethical perspective but leaves the outcome in your capable hands as a good mentor should.

 Hot Topics should be one of the books in your Backyard Chickens library